Mohanad Ali: 2017–18 season

-After the loan, he returned to Al-Shorta and renewed his contract in October 2017 for three years, taking the number 18 shirt.
+Ali returned to Al-Shorta and renewed his contract in October 2017 for three years, taking the number 18 shirt.
 He scored his first two goals of the season against Naft Al-Junoob in a 2–1 victory in January 2018.
 He continued to score regularly throughout the season, forming a partnership with fellow striker Alaa Abdul-Zahra.
 He scored his first Baghdad Derby goal against Al-Zawraa on 20 January and scoring in another Baghdad Derby against Al-Talaba on 30 January.
 He finished his season with the team with 16 goals and assisted 8 times in 32 appearances in the league.
 The team finished in 4th position.

 2018–19 season

-He began his season with his team with a new coach, Nebojša Jovović, to exploit his speed as he also took on increasing defensive and creative duties.
+Ali began his season with his team with a new coach, Nebojša Jovović, to exploit his speed as he also took on increasing defensive and creative duties.
 Mohanad scored his first goal and provided an assist in a 3–1 away win over Naft Al-Junoob on 21 October.
 He scored his second and third in a 3–0 win against Al-Sinaat Al-Kahrabaiya.
 On 7 November, Mohanad scored his fourth goal against former club Al-Kahrabaa.
 His fifth and sixth goal with his team came on 24 November including an impressive solo effort, and he scored another extraordinary goal against Al-Naft on 4 March 2019.
 Mohanad scored 20 goals and 10 assists in 31 games; he won league with the club.

 His good form at club level saw him on the radar of many of European and Asian clubs.
 After his successful 2019 AFC Asian Cup campaign with the national team, there were official offers made from Italian clubs Juventus and Cagliari, Czech club Slavia Prague, Danish club Midtjylland, Belgian club Genk, Turkish club Galatasaray, Greek club AEK Athens, Emirati club Al-Ain and Qatari club Al-Duhail but Al-Shorta rejected the offers on 29 January 2019, meaning he would spend the rest of the season at Al-Shorta.

 The end of the winter transfer window did not stop clubs from expressing their interest in Mohanad, with Al-Shorta's vice-president Abdul-Wahab Al-Taei stating that offers had also now been made by English club Manchester City, Turkish clubs Fenerbahçe, Hatayspor, Yeni Malatyaspor and İstanbul Başakşehir who sent a delegation in April, Russian club Akhmat Grozny, Qatari club Al-Wakrah and an unnamed Japanese club.
 After months of speculation about which club Mohanad would sign with, he completed a move to Qatari side Al-Duhail in July who agreed to pay an undisclosed fee.